RIT-EVT/GUB2/README.md

 The Freertos tick rate has been set to 1000 Hz (1ms).
 This is the smallest unit of delay a task can wait for!

 ## Future Features
+- Better logging file format
 - GPS Logging
 - LoRa data broadcasts.

 ## Current Issues
 Many have been fixed, but SD card handling will likely cause issues.
-The board has been tested up to ~1200 messages per second with file writing.
+The code has been tested up to ~1800 messages per second while logging without loading the file list and can be pushed to ~2100 messages per second with some loss.
+Another issue is the SD card getting stuck into a persistent error state of 0x107.
+A full power cycle may fix this issue or it may just be an issue with my breadboard setup.

+A future addition should be a better logging format than a csv since a CAN message with 4 bytes of data takes up 32 bytes of file space at say 1800 messages per second is 57.6 KB/s of space.

 <!-- The Board, must start up in an environment of less than 76 messages per second or the board will be stuck in a boot loop until the number of messages reduces below this limit.
 Once booted, the board can currently handle ~1700 messages per second before file writing. -->